The Real Truth About Crosstalk

 The existence of transformer-type mutual inductive coupling between traces has profound implications for digital designs.
 For one thing, it implies that crosstalk may vary depending on the applied load in our circuits.

-For example, in the figure assuming we are working with a short PCB trace, the aggressor current will be a strong function of the total applied load.
+For example, in the figure assuming we are working with a short PCB trace (meaning short compared to the rise or fall time of the aggressor), the aggressor current will be a strong function of the total applied load.
 The heavier the load, the more aggressor current we will draw, and the more crosstalk we will generate.
 The triple-load network in the figure will generate nearly three times as much crosstalk as a similar net, with a similar topology, having only one load.

 This loading effect is particularly acute when driving banks of SIMM memory modules.
 Such traces tend to be very short, but heavily loaded, so that the drive currents are almost totally dominated by the load capacitance of the SIMM receivers.
 As we plug in more SIMM modules, crosstalk goes up.